DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-9. Here you can see which directory the user is apart of.
-In my case the user "Guest" is apart of the "Users" directory.
+9. This shows which directory the user belongs to.
+In my case, the user 'Guest' belongs to the 'Users' directory.

 <br>
 <br>